scrapy-plugins/scrapy-zyte-api/docs/usage/retry.rst

 Retries
 =======

-To make :ref:`error handling <zyte-api-errors>` easier, scrapy-zyte-api lets you :ref:`handle successful Zyte API responses as usual <retry-successful>`, but :ref:`implements a more advanced retry mechanism for rate-limiting and unsuccessful responses <retry-non-successful>`.
+To make :ref:`error handling <zapi-errors>` easier, scrapy-zyte-api lets you :ref:`handle successful Zyte API responses as usual <retry-successful>`, but :ref:`implements a more advanced retry mechanism for rate-limiting and unsuccessful responses <retry-non-successful>`.